Slow-growing counterexamples to the strong Eremenko conjecture

-We prove the following result which is used when we estimate the order of growth on our model function in Chapter~\ref{sec:phivspsi} \begin{lemma} For every $\alpha>0$ and $M>1$ there exists a $t^* > 1$ such that, for all $t>t^*$, \end{lemma} \begin{proof} Given $\alpha > 0$ and $M>1$ choose any $t^*>1$ such that After rearranging and taking a logarithm, we get For $t > t^*$, Therefore for all $t > t^*$ and the result follows. \end{proof}
+We prove the following result which is used when we estimate the order of growth of our model function in Section~\ref{sec:phivspsi}. \begin{lemma} For every $\alpha>0$ and $M>1$ there exists a $t^* > 1$ such that, for all $t>t^*$, \end{lemma} \begin{proof} Given $\alpha > 0$ and $M>1$ choose any $t^*>1$ such that After rearranging and taking a logarithm, we get For $t > t^*$, Therefore for all $t > t^*$ and the result follows. \end{proof}

 We next formally introduce and define the recurrence relations between $(r_j)_{j=0}^\infty$ and $(R_j)_{j=0}^\infty$ that lead to the counterexample functions with the desired rate of growth that we are after.